NeuroJSON/jsnirf/lib/matlab/README.md

 enabled by JData data serialization framework.

-This toolbox also provides a fast/complete reader/writer for the HDF5-based SNIRF files (along with any HDF5 data) via the embedded EazyH5 toolbox (http://github.com/fangq/eazyh5).
+This toolbox also provides a fast/complete reader/writer for the HDF5-based SNIRF files (along with any HDF5 data) via the EazyH5 toolbox (http://github.com/fangq/eazyh5).
 The toolbox can read/write SNIRF v1.0 data files specified by the SNIRF specification http://github.com/fNIRS/snirf .